Addeke Hendrik Boerma

-Addeke Hendrik Boerma (3 April 1912 – 8 May 1992) was a Dutch civil servant who served as the first Executive Director of the World Food Programme from 1962–1967 and as the Director General of the Food and Agriculture Organization from 1967 until December 1975.
+Addeke Hendrik Boerma (3 April 1912 – 8 May 1992) was a Dutch civil servant who served as the first executive director of the World Food Programme from 1962 to 1967 and as the director general of the Food and Agriculture Organization from 1967 until December 1975.

 Early life and education

 Boerma was born in Annerveenschekanaal on 3 April 1912 in a farming family.
 He went to school in Veendam.
 From 1929 to 1934, Boerma studied horticulture and agricultural economics at the Wageningen University and Research.

 Career

 After university, Boerma became a government commissioner for arable farming and animal husbandry and, in 1938, went to work for the National Agency for Wartime Food Supply on preparations for food supply in the Netherlands in wartime.
 In October 1944, he went to the already liberated south of the Netherlands to prepare the food supply and the sending of relief supplies.

 For his services during and after the war, Boerma was made a Knight in the Order of the Netherlands Lion and a Commander in the Order of Leopold.